unitymakesus/tcf/wp-content/plugins/metronet-tag-manager/readme.txt

 Please note that for this plugin to work there is a slight customization that is needed.
 WordPress doesn’t let you load scripts straight after the opening <body> tag which is where the GTM script needs to be placed to work correctly.
 To fix this you need to add `<?php do_action( 'body_open' ); ?>` just after the `<body>` tag and that’s it.

+> Note, if you are using WordPress 5.2. and up, contact your theme developer and ask them to insert `<?php wp_body_open(); ?>` just after the opening body tag of their theme.
+Here is some code to <a href="https://gist.github.com/ronalfy/6b7f43e70e644320aba67d1876a0aeff">show the theme developer to make it compatible with Metronet Tag Manager</a>.

 Please let us know if you have any feature requests or if you have any issues with this plugin.

 Below are a couple of resources you might find valuable if you are new to Google Tag Manager